PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "No life should be discarded."

 "You don't get around much do you?"
 Boltac asked the voice.
-"Who are you.
+"Who are you?
 Not the plural you, not youse, but you in particular."

 "I am the UnderKing, first among the broken."